Bogar

-Bogar, Bhogar, or Boganathar was a Tamil Shaivite Siddhar who lived sometime between 550 and 300 BC.
+Bogar, Bhogar, or Boganathar was a Tamil Shaivite Siddhar.
 He was a disciple of Kalangi Nathar.
 He was born in Vaigavur near Palani Hills.
 He received his education from his mother and his grand father described in several traditions and texts.
 Bogar himself describes his native roots in his book "Bogar 7000".
 Bogar went from Tamil Nadu to China and taught about enlightenment, this is also mentioned in his book Bogar 7000.
 Bogar is said to be in "nirvikalpa samadhi" below the sanctorum of Palani Murugan hill temple.
 The Tamraparniyan sea route was adopted by Bogar in his travels from South India to China via Sri Lanka (ancient Tamraparni).

 Legacy

 A disciple of Agastya's teachings, Bogar himself taught meditation, alchemy, yantric designs and Kriya yoga at the Kataragama Murugan shrine, inscribing a yantric geometric design etched onto a metallic plate and installing it at the sanctum sanctorum of the Kataragama temple complex.
 Bogar is one of the earliest pilgrims to have traversed the Murugan Tiruppadai of Sri Lanka.
-According to legends and the temple scriptures of Palani temple, Bogar created the idol of Murugan at the hill temple in Palani by mixing nine poisonous herbs (Navapashanam) using a unique procedure.
+According to legends and the temple scriptures of Palani temple, Bogar crafted the murti of Murugan at the hill temple in Palani by mixing nine poisonous herbs (Navapashanam) using a unique procedure.
 He also established the temple for Murugan in Poombarai Kuzhanthai Velappar temple Kodaikanal Tamil Nadu, India.